Live in Cook County Jail: Composition and recording

 Live in Cook County Jail opens with a female official introducing members of the prison administration.
 A light applause is quickly followed by loud booing.
 The official then introduces King and his backing band, who begin to play a brief, fast tempo version of "Every Day I Have the Blues".
 The rest of the setlist in Live in Cook County Jail features slow blues tracks, with lyrical themes of separation and loneliness.
 King occasionally has conversations with the audience, such as on "Worry, Worry, Worry", where he tells the audience that men and women are God's gift to each other.
 Biographer David McGee describes these conversations as "a classic bit of bluesman as evangelist or soothsayer".

 The setlist in Live in Cook County Jail favors King's early hits – songs which had been in his live repertoire since the 1950s.
-"3 O'Clock Blues", "Darlin' You Know I Love You", and "Every Day I Have the Blues" were important hits early in his career, while "Please Accept My Love", "Worry, Worry, Worry", and "Sweet Sixteen" date from 1958–1960.
+"3 O'Clock Blues", "Darlin' You Know I Love You", and "Every Day I Have the Blues" were important hits early in his career, while "Please Accept My Love", "Worry, Worry, Worry", and "Sweet Sixteen" date from 1958 to 1960.
 The sole contemporary song, 1969's "The Thrill Is Gone", became one of King's biggest hits in recent years.
 Author Ulrich Adelt believes the setlist was chosen to elicit the feeling of nostalgia from the primarily black audience.
 To record the performance, producer Bill Szymczyk hired Aaron Baron, the owner of a company called Location Recorders, to record the show from a remote truck.
 Baron then gave Szymczyk the tapes to be mixed.